jacobfeder/axisfifo/README.md

 Data can only be written and read in multiples of words (4 bytes).

 By default, read() and write() will block for one second before timing out (this can be changed by timeout #defines).
-You can also make non-blocking read/writes by opening the file with the O_NONBLOCK OS flag set which will return immediately:
+You can also make non-blocking read/writes by opening the file with the O_NONBLOCK OS flag set which will cause read() and write() to return immediately:

 ```c
 int f = open("/dev/axis_fifo0", O_RDWR | O_NONBLOCK);